 Wasting Reusable Materials

-A recent characterization study of items placed in the garbage by Monroe County residents found that almost five percent of local garbage was textile material that could have been reused/recycled.
+A 2010 characterization study of items placed in the garbage by Monroe County residents found that almost five percent of local garbage was textile material that could have been reused/recycled.
 There are easy and convenient ways for residents to stop this material from entering local landfills.
 Reclaimed textiles can contribute considerably to reducing the impact of textile processes on the environment including the demand for chemicals, water and energy consumption (used heavily in the generation of new textiles).
 Local organizations provide a great outlet for these materials.
 Some of these companies will come to your door to pick up this reusable material and you may receive a receipt for a tax deduction.
-The Monroe County ecopark will also accept your unwanted clothing.
+The Monroe County ecopark will also accept your unwanted, useable clothing.
 Click here for details and hours of operation.

 Monroe County ecopark Facility